gschmutz/bigdata-spark-workshop/02a-minio-object-storage/README.md

 ![Alt Image Text](./images/minio-share-link-2.png "Minio list objects")

-Copy the link into a Web-browser window (make sure to replace the `127.0.0.1:9000` by `<public-ip-address>:9000` and you should get the PDF rendered as shown in the image below
+Copy the link into a Web-browser window (make sure to replace the `127.0.0.1:9010` by `<public-ip-address>:9000` and the document will be downloaded locally to disk and optionally rendered in the browser

 ![Alt Image Text](./images/minio-share-link-3.png "Minio list objects")